What Is Hydro Jetting and How Does It Work?

 | Copper | ✅ Generally Safe | Adjustable pressure makes it viable; watch for existing corrosion |

-Pre-1970s homes are more likely to have clay or severely corroded cast iron pipes, making a plumbing camera inspection even more critical before proceeding.
-A licensed plumber can adjust the PSI and nozzle selection to accommodate different pipe conditions.
+Pre-1970s homes are more likely to have clay, Orangeburg, or severely corroded cast iron pipes, making a plumbing camera inspection even more critical before proceeding.
+A licensed plumber can adjust the PSI and nozzle selection to accommodate different pipe conditions, and modern jetters with real-time pressure control make it easier to clean safely.

 How Often Should You Schedule Hydro Jetting?

-For most residential properties, hydro jetting every 1 to 2 years is the standard recommendation for preventive maintenance.
-But the right schedule depends on several factors unique to your home and lifestyle.
+For most residential properties, hydro jetting every 1 to 2 years remains the standard 2026 recommendation for preventive maintenance, with some plumbers suggesting routine sewer cleaning roughly every 18 months for a typical household.
+The right schedule depends on several factors unique to your home and lifestyle.

-Schedule more frequently (every 6–12 months) if you have:
+Schedule more frequently (every 6 to 12 months) if you have:

 - Older plumbing with clay or cast iron pipes

-- A large household (4+ occupants) with high water usage
+- A large household with high water usage

 - A habit of pouring grease or food scraps down drains